 David Cary, PhD, CFA, is a Professor Emeritus of Finance at California State University, Northridge where he taught for over 25 years.
 He has also been a visiting instructor at USC, UCLA, LSU and the University of Auckland, NZ, and taught twice in the CSU London (UK) Business Semester.
 During his academic career he published many papers in academic journals, served as Chair of the Department twice, and received his department's Outstanding Teaching Award.
 For ten years he taught a course titled "Current Topics in Investments and Capital Markets" in a Masters of Finance program in Hong Kong.
 He was elected twice to the CFALA Board of Governors and was co-director of the CFALA Review Program for two years.
 He served on the CFA Institute Technology Advisory Committee for six years.
 He has also been honored with the CFALA Outstanding Committee Member award and as a Volunteer of the Month.
 He has been teaching CFA review classes for almost twenty years.
 Before obtaining his PhD in Finance, he received his CPA (now inactive) working for Arthur Young and Company (now Ernst and Young).
 Dr. Cary teaches at Levels I and II

-Milton Hadinoto, CFA joined Standard & Poor’s Global in 2011.
-Previously, he was a Curriculum Editor for Stalla Review, a company specializing in CFA exam preparation.
-During his time there, he specialized in Level I material.
-He holds a Master's degree in Finance as well as Engineering from Texas A&M University and received the CFA designation in 2014.
+Milton Hadinoto, CFA is a Senior Investment Analyst for Cetera Investment Management.
+In this role, he analyzes investment processes and the performance of recommended funds and investment portfolios.
+Additionally, he oversees emerging markets, international equity, and domestic small and mid-cap funds.
+Before his current role, Mr. Hadinoto has had experience as a Quantitative Analyst for Standard & Poor’s Global (S&P Global) as well as a Curriculum Editor for Stalla Review, a company specializing in CFA exam preparation.
+During his time at Stalla Review, he specialized in Level I material.
+Mr. Hadinoto holds a Master's degree in Finance and a Master's degree in Engineering from Texas A&M University and received the CFA designation in 2014.
 Mr. Hadinoto teaches Level I.

 Mohammad R. Safarzadeh, PhD is in the FBE, Marshall School of Business at USC.
 Professor Safarzadeh received his B.S. in economics from Tehran University and M.S. and Ph.D. in economics from Claremont Graduate University.
 He is the author of a book in Mathematical Economics using Mathematica and has published several articles on exchange rate, trade, and finance in refereed journals.
 He teaches courses in econometrics, macroeconomics, risk analysis and forecasting.
 Dr. Safarzadeh teaches in Level I.

-Eric Souders, CFA, is a Senior Vice President and Strategist on the global unconstrained fixed income team with a focus on absolute return solutions.
+Eric Souders, CFA is a Senior Vice President and Strategist on the global unconstrained fixed income team with a focus on absolute return solutions.
 In this capacity, he is responsible for strategy implementation, risk management and performance attribution.
 Prior to joining Payden & Rygel, Souders worked as a Portfolio Manager at Guggenheim Partners, focusing on multi-sector and structured product dedicated strategies.
 In addition, he worked as a Portfolio Manager at Blackrock, focusing on investment-grade corporate credit strategies.
 Previously, he worked at BNY Mellon in their Wealth Management division.
 Eric Souders holds the Chartered Financial Analyst® designation, and is a member of the CFA® Society of Los Angeles and the CFA® Institute.
 He earned a BA in Business-Finance at California State University, Fullerton.
-Mr. Souders teaches at Level III.
+Mr. Souders teaches at Level I.

-Ken Yee, CFA, CPA, is the president of an investment advisory company specializing in commercial real estate capital sourcing and asset-backed securities.
+Ken Yee, CFA, CPA, JD is the president of an investment advisory company specializing in commercial real estate capital sourcing and asset-backed securities.
 He has completed over $1 billion in commercial mortgage sales, originations, and asset-backed transactions on behalf of public and private institutions.
 Mr. Yee also serves as an Independent Director and Audit Committee Chair of KBS Strategic Opportunity REITs I and II, which are two SEC-registered non-traded REITs.
 He recently completed a second elected term as the Western U.S. Region Presidents Council Representative (PCR) for the CFA Institute, and was a past President of CFA Society Los Angeles.
 Mr. Yee is a California Certified Public Accountant, a California licensed attorney, and a California real estate broker.
 He graduated from the University of Southern California (BSBA, MBA and MBT), University of California at Los Angeles (JD), and Massachusetts Institute of Technology (MSRED).
 Mr. Yee currently teaches Level I.